A private monthly issue Est. 2026

 • 04You confirm delivery.
 Closed-test issues go to your own verified inbox — and nowhere else.

 • 05You can leave with everything.
-Export the full collection as a ZIP; delete means delete.
+Export the full collection as a ZIP; account deletion removes everything Kino can remove.

 What Kino never does